 - Add the oil and mix with a fork until all of the flour is moistened and the mixture resembles small peas.
 (No dry flour should remain, even in the bottom of the bowl.)

-- Add the water and continue to mix with a fork until the dough comes together.
+Add the water, a few Tbsp at a time, and continue to mix with a fork until the dough comes together.
 (The dough should clump around the fork and clean the edges of the bowl.)
-If the dough isn't clumping around the fork, add more water by the teaspoon, up to 6 teaspoons, until the dough comes together.*
+If the dough isn't clumping around the fork, add more oil by the teaspoon, until the dough comes together.

 - Divide the dough in half (with one half that is slightly larger than the other) and shape each half into a ball.
 Wrap the balls in plastic wrap or a cover them with a tea towel while you make the filling, so that they don't dry out.

-- Combine all pie filling ingredients in a large bowl.
+Combine all pie filling ingredients in a large bowl.
 Stir until evenly mixed.
+Taste and adjust the sweetness as desired.

-- Roll each crust section into a circle.
-(Your smaller section should be roughly 10 inches in diameter, and your larger section should be roughly 11 inches in diameter.)
+Roll each crust section into a circle between two sheets of wax paper.
+(Your smaller section should be roughly 10 inches in diameter, and your larger section should be 11-12 inches in diameter.)
 Place the larger of the two crusts in the bottom of a 9” pie pan, letting the edges overhang the edges of the pan.

 - Mound the apple mixture into the crust.